 - provide a snapshot of the types of information and documents that the department holds

 - outline how to access this information and locate publicly available information

 - inform the public how to make a request for access under the FOI Act

 For more information contact us.

-For more information about freedom of information, visit the Office of the Victorian Information Commissioner’s website.
+If you want to learn more about Freedom of Information in Victoria visit the Office of the Victorian Information Commissioner’s (OVIC’s) website.